Washington DC, MD to Providence, RI Movers (NEW 2026 Costs)

 How long does a move from Washington DC to Providence take?

-The 405-mile move from Washington DC, MD, to Providence, RI, takes one to four days.
-Some Washington DC movers may offer expedited moving if you need it faster.
-If you need more time, ask your mover about storage options in Providence.
+Moving from Washington DC, MD to Providence, RI covers 404 miles and usually takes one to four days.
+Need to move faster?
+Some Washington DC movers offer expedited options.
+If you're not ready to receive your items, look into storage solutions in Providence.